 Please Note: To be considered, we would like all candidates to include a cover letter with your application!

-Are you a licensed LMSW, MSW, LPC or Mental Health Counselor?
-Then this exciting Social Practitioner opportunity with Fountain House might be of interest to you!
+Are you a Mental Health professional, Behavioral Health Advocate or Social Worker interested in working in a community setting?
+Then this exciting opportunity with Fountain House might be of interest to you!

 The Mental Health - Social Practitioner is responsible for making sure all elements of social practice are carried out in support of the goals and expectations of the unit in support of members’ (individuals with mental illness) recovery while adhering to the International Standards for Clubhouse Programs.
 Social Practice is a specialized form of therapy that uses the setting of an intentional community to assist people in their mental health recovery.
 It focuses on a community-based approach of helping individuals learn new skills, hone their talents, build dignity, develop a sense of belonging, and make progress towards their goals.